We're working towards a prosperous, fair, and socially just economy in Maine.

 Megan (she/her) leads MECEP’s strategic outreach and partnerships with key stakeholders and allies.
 She also oversees legislative and advocacy work and assists in event planning and development strategies.

 Megan spent more than a decade working in federal tax and budget policy in Washington, D.C., including more than 9 years on Capitol Hill, before returning home to Maine.
 Megan graduated from Colby College with a degree in anthropology and a minor in math.

-James is MECEP’s lead on the inclusive economy, including research on labor issues, gender and racial equity, and health care policy.
+James (he/him) is MECEP’s lead on the inclusive economy, including research on labor issues, gender and racial equity, and health care policy.

 James conducts research and impact analyses, writes educational materials, and collaborates with partners.
 He is skilled in data collection, research, and statistical and policy analysis.
 He studied public policy and management at the University of Southern Maine and holds a master’s degree in ancient history and archaeology from the University of St. Andrews in Scotland.

 Karin (she/her) facilitates outreach and communications with partners, advocacy groups, and policymakers to build durable support for economic justice.

 Karin has a background in grassroots organizing and creating tools that build a more informed and engaged electorate.
 A former documentary filmmaker, Karin holds a bachelor’s degree in communications from Ithaca College.

 Maura (she/her) works on tax expenditures and local issues.

 After over a decade of working on reviews of federal and state programs to help improve their efficacy, she spent several years as a volunteer organizer and activist.
 Maura graduated from Johns Hopkins University with a Master’s degree in public policy, and the University of Chicago with a Bachelor’s degree in political science.

 Arthur (he/him) works on MECEP’s inclusive economy portfolio and leads outreach and advocacy on labor issues.